djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

 # Azure IoT Hub Arduino Raspberry Pi Pico with Telemetry

-# Light Sensor SKETCH IS A WORK IN PROGRESS
+# Light Sensor CD SKETCH IS A WORK IN PROGRESS
 Adding Methods, Messages, Patches, Twins and Desired/Reported Properties.
 Also refactoring each into separate source file.